katherinespiess/katherinespiess/README.md

 ### Quick notes about me:

-- I'm a Computer Science Bachalor studant in [FURB](furb.br).
+- I'm a Computer Science Bachalor studant at [FURB](furb.br).
-- I'm alson a enthusiast of Python as an scripting tool to solve daily problems, with command line interfaces using python `Click` package.
+- I'm also an enthusiast of Python as an scripting tool to solve daily problems, with command line interfaces using python `Click` package.
 - I have developped a couple of vim plugins for small necessities I had and you may find them in my [repositories](https://github.com/gustavospiess?tab=repositories).
 - I'm driven by curiosity, and like to reinvent the wheel from time to time as matter of practice.